anindieprogrammer/anindieprogrammer/README.md

-### I'm Shahrukh 🐱‍👤
+### I'm Shahrukhkhan Pathan 🐱‍👤

-- 🔭 working on Android and Web.
+- 🔭 working on Web and Android.
-- 🌱 learning React and Node.
+- 🌱 I’m currently learning UI/UX design.
+- 👯 I’m looking to collaborate on javascript open source libs.
 - ✈  open to work on remote job opportunities.

 <!--